Lunch atop a Skyscraper: Ironworkers

 According to a New York Post survey, numerous claims have been made regarding the identities of the men in the image.
 The 2012 documentary Men at Lunch investigated claims that two of the men were Irish immigrants, and the director reported in 2013 that he planned to follow up on other claims from Swedish relatives.
 The film confirms the identities of two men: Joseph Eckner, third from the left, and Joe Curtis, third from the right, by cross-referencing with other pictures taken the same day, in which they were named at the time.

 The first man on the right, holding a bottle, has been identified as Slovak worker Gustáv (Gusti) Popovič.
 The photograph was found in his estate, with the note "Don't you worry, my dear Mariška, as you can see I'm still with bottle" written on the back.

+The sixth person from the left is claimed to be Peter Rice, Mohawk construction worker, great grandfather of Burton Rice, of Rice Mohawk Steel company.
+The photograph was produced in court to illustrate the expertise of the Rice family and the Mohawks in general in working with steel at height.